Wandalen/wTools/module/core/data_fmt/docs/feature/001_table_formatting.md

 Behavior details:

 - Row height is per-row -- different rows can have different heights.
-- Column widths are computed from the maximum single-line width inside each cell via `.lines().map( visual_len ).max()`, not from the raw string length.
+- Column widths are computed from the maximum single-line display width inside each cell, not from the raw string length.
 - Shorter cells are padded with empty strings to match the row height.
 - ANSI codes are preserved and alignment uses `visual_len()` (color codes excluded from width).
 - Single-line cells work identically to pre-multiline behavior.